-(a) While the governing board is the source of institutional policy, the faculty is the source of the institution's curricular development, delivery, and renewal.
-Instruction is a principal responsibility of faculty, and faculty should constantly strive to develop themselves professionally and should be encouraged to do so.
+- (a) While the governing board is the source of institutional policy, the faculty is the source of the institution's curricular development, delivery, and renewal.
+Instruction is a principal responsibility of faculty.
 Beyond this essential academic responsibility, faculty are key to an institution's professional, research, and/or service programs.
-A core of full-time faculty ensures coherence and drives progress towards attainment of the academic mission.

-(b) Each institution should periodically evaluate faculty performance.
+A core of full-time faculty ensures coherence and drives progress towards attainment of the academic mission. - (b) Faculty should constantly strive to develop themselves professionally, including maintaining currency with their disciplines and the uses of newer methods of teaching and learning.
+Faculty should have available to them and be encouraged to engage in professional development programs throughout their careers. - (c) Consistent with institutional policy and/or collective bargaining agreements, each institution should periodically evaluate faculty performance, including part-time and adjunct faculty.
 The institution shall document and maintain appropriate records attesting to faculty qualifications, performance, and achievements.
 It should define clearly and disseminate the criteria and the process for promotion.